shutupsuhani/google-sheets-clone/README.md

-Google Sheets Clone
+#Google Sheets Clone
 -
 Overview
--
-This project aims to develop a web application that closely mimics the user interface and core functionalities of Google Sheets.
-The application provides a spreadsheet-like interface with support for mathematical functions, data entry, validation, and essential UI interactions such as drag-and-drop functionality and cell dependencies.
+This project aims to develop a web-based spreadsheet application that closely resembles Google Sheets in terms of UI, functionality, and user interactions.
+The application provides a spreadsheet-like interface with support for mathematical operations, data validation, formula execution, and essential UI interactions such as drag-and-drop functionality and cell dependencies.

-Features
+Key Features
--
 1. Spreadsheet Interface

--Mimic Google Sheets UI: The design closely resembles Google Sheets, including the toolbar, formula bar, and cell structure.
+✅ Google Sheets-Like UI: Intuitive design with a toolbar, formula bar, and structured cells.

--Drag Functions: Users can drag cell content, formulas, and selections similar to Google Sheets.

--Cell Dependencies: Formulas update dynamically when referenced cells change.
+✅ Cell Dependencies: Formulas update dynamically when referenced cells change.

--Basic Cell Formatting: Supports bold, italics, font size, and color changes.

--Row & Column Management: Users can add, delete, and resize rows and columns.

 2. Mathematical Functions

-The following mathematical functions are implemented:
+Supports essential spreadsheet calculations, including:

-SUM: Calculates the sum of a range of cells.
+SUM: Computes the total of a selected range.

-AVERAGE: Computes the average value of a range.
+AVERAGE: Calculates the mean value of a range.

-MAX: Finds the maximum value in a range.

-MIN: Finds the minimum value in a range.
+MAX / MIN: Finds the highest and lowest values in a given range.

-COUNT: Counts the number of numerical values in a range.
+COUNT: Determines the number of numerical values in a range.
 3. Data Quality Functions

-The following functions enhance data quality:
+Enhances data accuracy and organization through:

-TRIM: Removes leading and trailing whitespace.
+TRIM: Removes leading and trailing whitespace from text.

-UPPER: Converts text to uppercase.

-LOWER: Converts text to lowercase.
+UPPER / LOWER: Converts text to uppercase or lowercase.

-REMOVE_DUPLICATES: Eliminates duplicate rows in a selected range.
+REMOVE_DUPLICATES: Eliminates duplicate rows from a selected range.

-FIND_AND_REPLACE: Searches and replaces text in a specified range.
+FIND_AND_REPLACE: Allows users to search for and replace specific text within a range.
 4. Data Entry & Validation

-Supports various data types: numbers, text, dates.
+✅ Supports multiple data types (numbers, text, dates).

-Implements validation to ensure numeric cells only contain numbers.
+✅ Built-in validation to ensure numeric cells only contain valid numerical values.

-5. Testing
+5. Real-Time Testing & Execution

-Users can test functions with their own data.
+✅ Users can test functions with their own data.

-Function execution results are displayed clearly.
+✅ Function results are displayed dynamically within the interface.

-Bonus Features (if implemented)

-Additional mathematical and data quality functions.

-Support for complex formulas and cell referencing (relative and absolute references).

-Save and load functionality for spreadsheets.

-Data visualization features such as charts and graphs.

-Evaluation Criteria

-UI Fidelity: How closely the interface and interactions match Google Sheets.

-Functionality: Completeness and correctness of implemented features.

-Accuracy: Ensuring calculations and data quality functions work correctly.

-Usability: Intuitiveness and ease of use.

-Code Quality: Maintainability and best coding practices.

-Bonus Features: Extra functionalities implemented.